wimpywarlord/VinnovateIT_stats/README.md

 ## My Portfolio Website. 🐕

-This is an attempt to explain the very complex being I am through the language of binary.

-**Link to the website** : http://wimpywarlord.codes/
+I am the president of VinnovateIT, and as the new recruits came in, it got difficult to track the participation level of each individual personally.
+This lead me to make a progress and attedence tracker.
+The script bascially just processes the excel sheet of attedence which is attained from Microsoft teams and stores important information in the the databse.

 ## Getting Started 🎧

-This project utilized the benefits of multiple technologies such as javascript , HTML5 , css , scss.
+This project utilized the benefits of multiple technologies such as javascript, node.js, npm etc.
 Its better if we familiarize ourselves with these technologies.
 ### Prerequisites
 [![Stay Motivated](https://img.shields.io/badge/Stay-Motivated-teal.svg?style=for-the-badge)](https://www.instagram.com/kshitij_dhyani/) [![Think Big](https://img.shields.io/badge/Think-Big-orange.svg?style=for-the-badge)](https://www.linkedin.com/in/kshitijdhyani/) [![Work Hard](https://img.shields.io/badge/Work-Hard-blue.svg?style=for-the-badge)](https://github.com/wimpywarlord)